NelsonHMalbone/APOD/README.md

 my plans for this is to have you click a button in it will shop you to the app page with the img, text and other infomation

+---

+## Problems

+getting the config file to work correctly so i can hide the api key. solve it with config.py i was forgetting to import the file

+problemnow is figuring out how to center the project with using some html work or using the col1,col2.col3 method.